iTeach: In the Wild Interactive Teaching for Failure-Driven Adaptation of Robot Perception: Acknowledgement

 This work was supported by the DARPA Perceptually- enabled Task Guidance (PTG) Program under contract number HR00112220005, the Sony Research Award Program, and the National Science Foundation (NSF) under Grant No. 2346528.
-We extend our gratitude to Sai Haneesh Allu for his assistance with the real-world experiments.
+We thank Sai Haneesh Allu for assistance with the real-world experiments.